Faro145/prize-draw/README.md

 ![Imgur](https://i.imgur.com/nCUcKIX.png?1)

 ## CI Pipeline Structure
 The CI pipeline (which is pictured below) displays how the code written in Python is transport to GitHub via Git.
 GitHub provides the repository and the means to track the progress of the project.
-The repository is then pulled to a Jenkins server which provides a platform to build the application (using Docker images) and run tests.
+The repository is then polled to a Jenkins server (via a Webhook) which provides a platform to build the services (using Docker images) and run tests.
+This would occur using a Jenkins pipeline which was configured with an Ansible playbook.
+The images would be constructed togther in a network using Docker-Compose.
+Pytest would then be used to test the services.
+The services would then be deployed with Docker Stack and become visible using a reverse proxy.

 ![Imgur](https://i.imgur.com/ktSBUEz.png)